AnyLog-co/documentation/deployments/Docker/Mongodb.md

 # MongoDB Process

-The [image processing document](../../image%20mapping.md) provide details into the general process of how AnyLog processes images and videos into mongodb and/or local folder(s).
+The [image processing document](../../image%20mapping.md) provide details into the general process of how AnyLog processes images and videos into MongoDB and/or local folder(s).
 This document covers the deployment process from the AnyLog side.

 ### Start MongoDB